9th April 2019

 PolyJet is similar to the stereolithography (SLA) method of 3D printing, in that both use photopolymers and utilise UV energy to cure plastics.
 However, when it comes to intricacy and accuracy, there is one clear choice.

-Within a five-inch build cube, PolyJet is the fastest technology on the market.
+Within a five-inch build cube, one of the biggest benefits of PolyJet is that it’s the fastest technology on the market.
 It is capable of depositing material in layers as fine as 16 microns to deliver models with incredibly complex geometries, achieving exceptional detail and surface smoothness for high-accuracy moulds, jigs, fixtures and other manufacturing tools.

 From rigid and opaque to transparent and flexible, or even a combination of these in the same build, PolyJet has your needs covered.